Prince’s Golf Club: Shore & Himalayas Course Review, Tee Times and Key Info

 Rankings

-Two years ago at Prince's Golf Club, the transformation of all three loops of nine including the introduction of two new sea-facing par 3s saw Prince’s break into the Top 100 for the first time.
+Four years ago at Prince's Golf Club, the transformation of all three loops of nine including the introduction of two new sea-facing par 3s saw Prince’s break into the Top 100 Golf Courses UK & Ireland for the first time.
 Vast sand scrapes have given the links a whole new and more natural look and feel, and it is now one of the best links golf courses in England.
+I have been playing here for more than 40 years and witnessed a regular and steady improvement in everything.

-The course now, thanks to Martin Ebert’s excellent recent work, looks very different and is one of the best golf courses in England.
+Now, thanks to Martin Ebert’s excellent recent work, the links looks very different and is one of the best golf courses in England.

-All 27 holes have really changed pretty much beyond all recognition thanks to a major investment that began with a ‘reimagining’ of the Himalayas nine.
+All 27 holes have changed way beyond my original memories thanks to a major investment that began with a ‘reimagining’ of the Himalayas nine.
 For years it had been considered by many as the slightly poorer relation to the Shore and Dunes, but that is certainly not the case now!
 All three nines are now furnished with extensive sandy scrapes that give them a completely new and far more dramatic look.

-Prince’s has changed out of all recognition over the last decade, is home to one of the best golf courses in Kent, and is a brilliant place to stay.
+Prince’s has changed out of all recognition over the last decade or so, is home to one of the best golf courses in Kent, and is one of my favourite places to stay.

 Get the Golf Monthly Newsletter